 Mike Alfieri is a cutting edge musician with a compelling command and understanding of the drums.
 Since picking up a pair of sticks early in life, he has experienced a high level of percussion performance in all facets of contemporary music.
-Mike has had the privilege of working with a variety of inspiring musicians including: Pete Malinverni, John Abercrombie, Dan Weiss, Gary Smulyan, Dom Famularo, Joe Lovano, Kenny Washington, Jimmy Heath, Dominic Duval (Cecil Taylor), Skip Scott (Warne Marsh/Lennie Tristano), Rich Thompson (Eastman School of Music), Richie Morales.
+Mike has had the privilege of working with a variety of inspiring musicians including: Pete Malinverni, John Abercrombie, Dan Weiss, Gary Smulyan, Dom Famularo, Joe Lovano, Kenny Washington, Victor Lewis, Jimmy Heath, Dominic Duval (Cecil Taylor), Skip Scott (Warne Marsh/Lennie Tristano), Rich Thompson (Eastman School of Music) and Richie Morales.

 Mike received an undergraduate degree in Music Education from the Crane School of Music at SUNY Potsdam where he studied with Jim Petercsak and McGill University's Fabrice Marandola.
 He received a master's degree in Jazz Studies from the Conservatory of Music at SUNY Purchase where he studied privately with John Riley.
 Mike has held teaching positions in public and private schools and writes drum pedagogy articles for Modern Drummer Magazine.